rishabh1704/PSOSM/README.md

+First of all SWITCH FACEBOOK TO CLASSIC MODE else nothing will work.

 There are 3 folders here.

 Please install the required libraries.

 1. "facebook-friend-graph" : this repo is used to generate the graph of your fb account's friend network.
 By default I have configured it with selenium for Firefox.